 Here’s a short biography written in third-person for posting on other websites or for more formal introductions:

 Jeff Haanen is the Executive Director of Denver Institute for Faith & Work.
 He has previously served as a school administrator, a pastor and missionary.
 He holds a B.A. in International Economics and Spanish from Valparaiso University and a Master of Divinity from Denver Seminary.
 He contributes to Christianity Today, The Review of Faith and International Affairs, Leadership Journal, and Comment Magazine.
-He attends Colorado Community Church with his wife and three daughters.
+He attends Littleton Christian Church with his wife and four daughters.